JHannah30/100-Days-of-Code/README.md

 - Applied for a Front End Developer role advertised by SoC.

 ### Day 6: 8th November 2021
 - Continued with React course by TheNetNinja.
+I learned:
+  - That logical && evaluates the code to it's left first, before moving on to the right (Eg. --this is read first-- && --this is read second--)
+  - How to add a .json data file to local files
+  - How to apply useEffect to run async code and fetch requests
 - I have a chat scheduled on Wednesday about a Junior UX Designer role.
 Worked on my portfolio some more in preparation, adding my final SoC project, Emission Impossible.
 - Added state to higher/lower game which let's users know the result of that round.